SalatielSauer/SauerWebUI/README.md

 - ### `dumpmaterials <name>`
 	Exports all materials of the current map as a single .obj, each with a different color.

+- ### `writeobpy`
+	Similar to `writeobjuvmap`, but converts the map to a custom format preserving the skybox, mapvars, textures, and lightmaps.
+It can then be imported into Blender using the [OBPY Importer addon](https://gist.github.com/SalatielSauer/397881f744c69688b644d4efffe2ce25).

+- ### `writemmobpy <name>`
+	Similar to `dumpmmodels`, but exports all mapmodels of the current map as a single [.obpy](https://gist.github.com/SalatielSauer/397881f744c69688b644d4efffe2ce25).

 <details>
   <summary>how to process lightmaps using GIMP</summary>